 After finishing the course successfully, you will be able to:

-Tuition fee for PhD students from the Faculty of Social and Behavioural Sciences from Utrecht University will be funded by the Graduate School of Social and Behavioural Sciences.
+The tuition fee for PhD students from the Faculty of Social and Behavioural Sciences from Utrecht University will be funded by the Graduate School of Social and Behavioural Sciences.

-For students who are taking this course as a prerequisite for entering the Master ‘Applied Data Science’, we offer a course discount of 200 euros.
-If you are an ADS student, please mention this at your application so we can charge you the reduced fee.
+For students who take this course as a prerequisite for entering the Master ‘Applied Data Science’, we offer a course discount of € 200.
+If you are an ADS student, please mention this in your application so we can charge you the reduced fee.

 Team M&S Summer School | E: email@example.com